Inspiring Landscapes / Spaces

 Hive Mind & The Encounter R&D Resources

-The Hive Mind Project studies communal consciousness - collective experiences and the emergence of crowd behaviour.
+The Hive Mind Project.
+Area of study: communal consciousness — collective experiences and the emergence of crowd behaviour.

-An interview of Rita Carter can be found at: Rita Carter & The Encounter.
+An interview with Rita Carter: Rita Carter & The Encounter.

 Barbican Open Lab & HOME 2018 [Application]